cs-pub-ro/ISC-lab-vm/Readme.md

 Download and save a [Ubuntu 22.04 Live Server install](http://cdimage.ubuntu.com/releases/22.04.1/release/) iso image.

-Copy `local.sample.mk` as `local.mk` and edit it to point to the downloaded Ubuntu Server `.iso` on your disk.
-You might also want to change `TMP_DIR` somewhere with 10GB free space and/or a faster drive (SSD recommended :P).
+Optionally, create `config.local.mk`, copy the variables from [`framework/config.default.mk`](https://github.com/cs-pub-ro/labvm-framework/blob/master/config.default.mk) and edit them to your liking.

 You might also want to ensure that packer and qemu are properly installed and configured.